 Best for Global Entry and TSA Precheck: Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card is another flat-rate travel rewards card.
-Using the card, you can earn an unlimited 2 miles per dollar on every eligible purchase.
-You can then redeem your points to book travel or pay for recent travel purchases at a rate of 1 cent each.
+Using the card, you can earn 5 miles per dollar on hotels and rental cars booked through Capital One Travel.
+You also earn unlimited 2 miles per dollar on all purchases.

 Additionally, you can transfer your points to one of Capital One's travel partners.
 Transferring points and then booking a rewards flight or hotel stay sometimes requires fewer points than paying for travel directly with points—especially for luxury bookings.
 But check the transfer rate, redemption requirement and current prices to see which option will be best.